DavidHaslam/Times-Armenian-to-Unicode/README.md

 FIO.
 It used the **small tilde \x{02DC}** in its place in some separately generated PDF files.

-Both these pecularities may have been due to a quirk of how Quark XPress exports to RTF or prints to PDF.
+Both these pecularities may have been due to a quirk of how **Quark XPress**™ exports to RTF or prints to PDF.

 This exception is not currently included in my mapping table.
 It was rectified separately afterwards.